How ‘Light My Fire’ and Jim Morrison Ignited Ukraine’s ’90s Youth

 Thousands of Dollars Down the Drain and a Smashed TV

-Val Kilmer as Morrison in The Doors
+Val Kilmer as Jim Morrison in The Doors

 Val Kilmer as Morrison in the film “The Doors”

-Scene from the film The Doors
+A scene from the film The Doors

 Scene from the film “The Doors”